ruffle-rs/ruffle/web/packages/extension/README.md

 ### Firefox

-We do not yet have a signed release of the extension, so you must load it as a temporary extension.

-- Navigate to `about:debugging`.
+- Navigate to `about:addons`.
-- Click on "This Firefox".
-- Click "Load Temporary Add-on...".
+- Click the gear and select "Install Add-on From File...".
 - Select the `.xpi` file.

 ### Safari